hareshchander/hareshchander/README.md

 <p align="center">
 I am an Electrical Engineer with over seven years of experience in renewable and hydropower systems.
-Currently serving as an Executive Engineer at WAPDA, I focus on SCADA, automation, and power system operation.
+Currently serving as an Executive Engineer at Water and Power Development Authority of Pakistan, the country’s largest state-owned renewable power sector.
+I focus on SCADA, automation, and power system operation.
 I’m passionate about Smart Grids, AI/ML for energy optimization, and sustainable technology development.
 </p>